 Strengthening Response and Building Resilience

-We have previously reported that the rising number and costs of disasters and the increasing reliance on the federal government for disaster assistance will likely continue to rise as the climate changes.
+Federal agencies obligated at least $277.6 billion for disaster assistance during fiscal years 2005 and 2014—and this number is likely to increase due to the rising number and costs of disasters and the increasing reliance on the federal government for disaster assistance.
 We have made numerous recommendations to FEMA to strengthen disaster response efforts.

 Elevated Air Conditioning Unit in Greater Houston Area, October, 2017